 Want to stay a while?
 San Onofre State Beach has two established campgrounds to choose from.
 Each campground can host both tent setups as well as trailers, campers and motorhomes up to 25 feet in length.

 - San Mateo Campground: Just inland from San Onofre State Beach is this campground.
 Here you are right next to Trestles Beach which contains the San Mateo Creek.
 This creek provides important riparian and wetland habitats which are home to some rare and endangered species.
 Each of the campsites have a fire pit and picnic table.
 There are RV hookups available with water and electricity.
 Hot showers, flush toilets, and a dump station are some of the other amenities available at the campground.

-- San Onofre Bluffs Campground: Located along the Old Highway 101 is this campground.
+- San Onofre Bluffs Campground: Located along the Old Highway 101 is this beachside campground.
 Views include stunning sandstone bluffs as well as crystal blue waters of the beach below.
 From here you can access both the beach to surf as well as six dirt trails up into the adjacent bluffs.
 The campground has cold showers for usage as well as pit toilets.
 There are no RV hookups in the campground but there is a dump station.

 Places To Eat

 Now that you have worked up an appetite, where can you go to refuel?

 - Café Del Sol: Opened in 2007, this family owned business is popular among the locals for its authentic and delicious Mexican food.
 Options include breakfast items like the Huevos Ranchos and the Machaca Breakfast to mouthwatering Chile Rellenos and classic bean and cheese burritos.
 Café Del Sol also specializes in Açaí Bowls such as the Surfers Delight with blended pineapple, mango and more.
 Address: 3817 South El Camino Real, San Clemente